-Drake Street.
-Also displayed was an exhibit of thirty five different varieties of vegetables grown on the Edward F. Bellinger farm in Saint Andrews Parish.
+Bellinger farm in Saint Andrews Parish.
 Mr. Frank Petit, whose office was at 141 Meeting Street, was the manager for the fair association, of which Mr. Theodore W. Passailaigue was president.
 The successful county fair that was held in 1922 showed the farmers and merchants the importance of displaying their wares publicly in 1923.
 Mr. Francis S. Hanckel, Jr., the head of the livestock and swine departments announced that some of the finest cattle and swine in the county would be on exhibition.
 On November 4, the Johnnie J. Jones Shows arrived from Spartanburg by its' own train and would offer thirty attractions, twelve riding devices and four new funhouses.
 The Orlando, Florida-based Jones show claimed to be the biggest and greatest of all outdoor amusements at that time, except for the Ringling-Barnum Circus.
-After the fair was over the Charleston Evening Post of November 7, announced that the 1924 Fair would run for ten days, but those dates were later announced to be November 17-22, 1924.
+After the fair was over the Charleston Evening Post of November 7, announced that the 1924 Fair would run for ten days, but those dates were later announced to be November 17-22, 1924 for a total of six days.